 You can, alternatively, pair the mini man bun with a undercut, leaving hair just on the top of your head.
 In this instance, a man bun tied higher up is a) the only possibility and b) a super stylish option.

 How To Tie A Man Bun

-To tie a man bun, take an elastic hairband.
-Scoop the entirety of your hair – starting from the forehead to the crown to the back of the head – aiming for one clean swoop.
-Once you have collected all your hair at the point where you want you man-bun to form, you’ll be left with a ponytail.
+To tie a man bun, take an elastic hairband or a neutral-coloured hair tie and pull the hair back – starting from the forehead to the crown to the back of the head – aiming for one clean swoop.
+Once you have collected all your hair at the point where you want you man bun to form, you’ll be left with a ponytail.

-The man-bun requires you to have long hair.
-And the key to long hair is taking good care of it (even if you do style it messily).
-Getting it get regularly prevents excessive dryness at the oldest parts of your hair – the ends, which leads to split ends and fuzziness.
+The man bun requires you to have long hair.
+And the key to long hair is taking good care of it (even if you do make it messy).
+Getting it cut regularly prevents excessive dryness at the ends of the hair, which can leads to split ends and fuzziness.